ScanGov/docs/_pages/time-to-first-byte.md

 Core Web Vitals assessment grades a successful time to first byte response as less than or equal to 0.8 seconds.

+Time to first byte (TTFB) is one of the performance <a href="https://developers.google.com/search/docs/appearance/core-web-vitals">Core Web Vitals</a> metrics that help ensure passable user experience for visitors on all devices and affect a site's search engine ranking.

 ## About

 Time to first byte measures how fast your server is responds.